McAllen Miller International Airport: International air service

 In 1982 Texas International merged into Continental Airlines and service to Mexico resumed.
 Texas International initially operated as an independent air carrier; the June 1, 1982 Continental (CO) / Texas International (TI) joint timetable lists non-stop DC-9s twice a day from the airport to Mexico City and non-stop DC-9s four times a week to Guadalajara.
 By the end of 1983 Continental had pulled out of the airport.
 Continental returned to McAllen in the mid-1980s with nonstop DC-9s to Houston Intercontinental, and nonstop MD-80s to Mexico City by the mid 1990s.
 In the mid-2000s Continental had turned over its Mexico City flight to regional codesharing partner Continental Express operated by ExpressJet, flying a daily Embraer ERJ-145 to MEX.
 This service ended later.

 McAllen was served by Aeromexico partner Aerolitoral via a codesharing agreement during the mid-1990s.
 In 1994 Aerolitoral was flying up to four non-stops a day to Monterrey with Fairchild Swearingen Metroliners continuing direct to Chihuahua, Leon, San Luis Potosi, Tampico or Villahermosa.

+International airport service was reinstated when Mexican airline Aeromexico announced service between McAllen and Mexico City (Felipe Ángeles International Airport) in early 2024.
+Volaris also started flights between McAllen and Cancun in mid 2024.
+This flight is heavily subsidized by the McAllen airport, reaching as low as 15% load factors during fall and winter months.
+However, in late 2025, Sean Duffy, the US Secretary of Transportation, issued an order cancelling all service between the United States and the Felipe Ángeles Airport in response to what he perceived as the Mexican government's "blatant disregard of the 2015 U.S.-Mexico Air Transport Agreement and its ongoing anti-competitive behavior."